 (BAuA – Technical Occupational Health and Safety (incl.
 Technical Rules) – ASR A1.3 Safety and health protection markings – Federal Institute for Occupational Safety and Health)

 ASR A2.3: Escape routes and emergency exits, escape and rescue plans

 (BAuA – Technical Occupational Health and Safety (incl.
 Technical Rules) – ASR A2.3 Escape routes and emergency exits, escape and rescue plans – Federal Institute for Occupational Safety and Health)

 Particular importance is attached to the subject of signage in the aforementioned standards and guidelines.
 Floor markings, on the other hand, are somewhat neglected in my opinion.
 If we compare the situation in industry with that of road traffic, the differences in many companies are immediately evident.
 Road traffic safety places a strong emphasis on road markings.
 By contrast, the use of floor markings is far less widespread in many areas of industry.

 The fact that floor markings are equally significant in industrial settings can be illustrated by taking a closer look at the following three aspects.
 Floor markings serve to

-- safeguard occupational health and safety
+- safeguard occupational health and safety for workers

 - maintain order around the workplace